 The adverse reactions observed in patients treated with lenalidomide are listed below by system organ class and frequency.
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
-Frequencies are defined as: very common ($\geq 1/10$); common ($\geq 1/100$) to < 1/100); uncommon ($\geq 1/1,000$) to < 1/100); rare ($\geq 1/10,000$) to < 1/1,000); very rare (< 1/10,000), not known (cannot be estimated from the available data).
+Frequencies are defined as: very common ($\geq 1/10$); common ($\geq 1/10$); uncommon ($\geq 1/1,000$ to < 1/10,000 to < 1/1,000; very rare (< 1/10,000), not known (cannot be maintenance.
+The data were not adjusted according to the longer duration of treatment in the lenalidomide-containing arms continued until disease progression versus the placebo arms in the pivotal multiple myeloma studies (see section Pharmacodynamic properties).

-Adverse reactions have been included under the appropriate category in the table below according to the highest frequency observed in any of the main clinical trials.
+Adverse reactions have been included under the appropriate category in the table below according to the highest frequency observed in any of the